sahilshakes9999/is477finalproject/README.md

 * Economic resources + digital infrastructure → greater access to globally popular music.
 * Lower-income countries may maintain more regional music tastes or lack widespread streaming.
 These findings support the hypothesis that cultural consumption is shaped by socioeconomic capacity and technological accessibility.

+# references
+This project is licensed under the MIT License.
+See LICENSE for details.